AlphaVantageSupport/stock_visualization_in_python_django/README.md

 - Set up Django URL routing
 - Run the web application locally

-## Install Dependencies and set up project
+## Install dependencies and set up project
 We recommend **Python 3.6 or higher**.
 If you do not yet have Python installed, please follow the download instructions on the official [python.org](https://www.python.org/downloads/) website.

 Once you have Python installed in your environment, please use your command line interface to install the following 2 Python libraries: